david-allen-young/pid-heater-sim/README.md

 This project is ideal for studying:

 - PID control loop design and tuning
+- Multi-zone thermal modeling and coupling
-- The effect of noisy inputs and sensor filtering
+- Effects of noisy inputs and filtering
-- Real-time programming with threads and condition variables
+- Real-time programming with threads and timers
-- Timer-driven simulation architecture
-- Console-based data visualization
+- Console-based simulation visualization

 ---

 ## 🔄 Future Enhancements (Ideas)

-- Overheat protection / safety lockout logic
-- Dual-zone PID control simulation
-- Ramping setpoints and step disturbances
+- Setpoint ramping and step disturbances
-- CSV logging for analysis in Python or Excel
+- CSV logging for offline analysis
+- Support for thermal mass and actuator lag
+- Interactive CLI commands during simulation
+- Real-time plot visualization via Python/matplotlib

 ---